Writing revision ยท Updated 2026-06-01

 Should I aim for 0% similarity?

-Academic papers mostly contain references, quotes, names, and standard terms.
-A logical and defensible score cuts a more realistic 0% than a random and abstract score.
+No. Academic papers usually contain references, quotes, names, and standard terms.
+A clean, explainable score is more realistic than 0%.

 Responsible use